lordksix/nextadventure-frontend/README.md

 ### Usage

-In the project directory, run:
+In the project directory, run the backend part of the application first then:

 ```sh
   ng serve